Lia Williams

+She is a three-time Laurence Olivier Award nominee, for her work in The Revengers' Comedies (1992), Skylight (1997), and Oresteia (2015).

+Early life

+Williams was born in Birkenhead.
+She studied at the London Studio Centre.
+Her first job in 1984 was understudying in the play Daisy Pulls It Off in the West End.
+She then took over a main role, and was talent-spotted by Alan Ayckbourn.

+Career

-Theatre career
+Theatre

-Williams's breakthrough performance came in 1991 when she appeared in The Revengers' Comedies, for which she won the Critics' Circle Theatre Award for Most Promising Newcomer and an Olivier Award nomination for Best Comedy Performance.
-In 1993, she created the role of Carol in the London production of David Mamet's Oleanna.
-In 1997, Williams appeared opposite Michael Gambon in London's West End and on Broadway in David Hare's Skylight, (Olivier and Tony Award nominations).
+Williams's breakthrough performance came in 1991 when she appeared in The Revengers' Comedies, for which she won the Critics' Circle Theatre Award for Most Promising Newcomer, and was nominated for the Laurence Olivier Award for Best Comedy Performance in 1992.

+In 1993, she originated the role of Carol in the London production of David Mamet's Oleanna, at the Theatre Royal, Bath.
+In 1997, Williams appeared opposite Michael Gambon in the West End and on Broadway in David Hare's Skylight, (Olivier and Tony Award nominations).
 In 2001, Williams appeared again in the West End and on Broadway, playing Ruth in Harold Pinter's The Homecoming.
-Her long standing collaboration with Harold Pinter included roles in The Collection, Celebration, The Room, The Lover, The Hothouse and Old Times.
+Her long-standing collaboration with Harold Pinter included roles in The Collection, Celebration, The Room, The Lover, The Hothouse and Old Times.

 Other leading theatre performances include Rosalind in As You Like It for the RSC, Alan Ayckbourn's Absurd Person Singular, Henryk Ibsen's The Lady from the Sea, and Pinter's Old Times, in which she alternated the roles of Anna and Kate with Kristin Scott Thomas.

-As Clytemnestra in Robert Icke's 'Oresteia' Williams was nominated for both Olivier and Evening Standard Awards.
-Also for Robert Icke, she alternated the roles of Elizabeth I and Mary Stuart with Juliet Stevenson in 'Mary Stuart'.
+As Clytemnestra in Robert Icke's Oresteia Williams was nominated for both Olivier and Evening Standard Awards.
+Also for Robert Icke, she alternated the roles of Elizabeth I and Mary, Queen of Scots with Juliet Stevenson in Mary Stuart.

+In Dublin, Williams appeared at the Gate Theatre as Alma in The Eccentricities of a Nightingale (2003) and Blanche DuBois in Tennessee Williams' A Streetcar Named Desire (2013).
+Both roles earned her the Irish Theatre Award for Best Actress.

+In 2018, Williams was nominated for the Evening Standard Theatre Award for Best Actress for her performance as Jean Brodie in David Harrower’s adaptation of The Prime of Miss Jean Brodie at the Donmar Warehouse.

-In 2019, she played the role of Hannah Jelkes in the West End theatre production of Tennessee Williams' The Night of the Iguana at the Noel Coward Theatre opposite Clive Owen.
+In 2019, she played the role of Hannah Jelkes in the West End theatre production of Tennessee Williams' The Night of the Iguana at the Noël Coward Theatre opposite Clive Owen.

-In Dublin, Williams appeared at the Gate Theatre as Alma in The Eccentricities of a Nightingale and Blanche du Bois in Tennessee Williams' A Streetcar Named Desire.
-She won The Irish Times best Actress Award for both roles.